The EYFS Profile is explained in detail in the EYFS (2021) on pages 19 and 20.

 Changes to the ELGs

-- Communication and Language – provides more focus on extending vocabulary
+- Communication and Language – provides more focus on vocabulary.

-- Personal, Social and Emotional Development – includes self-regulation and self-care moved to here
+- Personal, Social and Emotional Development – includes self-regulation and self-care has been moved here.

-- Physical Development – separation of fine and gross motor skills
+- Physical Development – separation of fine motor and gross motor skills.

-- Mathematics – greater focus on deep understanding of numbers to 10 and a new ELG on number patterns.
+- Mathematics – greater focus on a deep understanding of numbers to 10 and a new ELG on number patterns.
+Shape, space and measure are not assessed but are still in the statutory Educational Programmes in the EYFS.

-- Understanding the World – Includes more definition for different areas of learning, science, geography and history.
+- Understanding the World – includes more information about the different areas of learning: science, geography and history.
+A greater emphasis on vocabulary.

-- Expressive Arts and Design – more clarity and a focus on developing language.
+- Expressive Arts and Design – more clarity here and a focus on developing language throughout.